finalfantasia/ug_vk/README.md

 ug_vkl
 ======

 A virtual keyboard layout for the Uyghur language written in JavaScript.
-This is an optimized and modernized fork of the original version ([bedit.js](http://www.yulghun.com/news/vkb.html)) written by Mr. Muhemmed Abdullah.
+This is an optimized and modernized fork of the original work ([bedit.js](http://www.yulghun.com/news/vkb.html)) written by Mr. Muhemmed Abdullah.

 ## What's New